-- 600.1.5 Against the above background, these Guidelines are intended to: - Provide general guidance on AML/CFT requirements under AMLO and other relevant legislation. - Indicate good practice on applying other relevant FATFRs. - Summarise relevant legislative provisions on AML/CFT. - Ensure compliance by members with prescribed requirements to prevent ML/TF activities. - 600.1.6 It should be noted that, while these Guidelines require compliance by practices with certain provisions, they do not constitute legal advice and, in case of doubt, members should consider seeking their own legal advice. - A failure by a practice to comply with a provision in these Guidelines does not by itself render the practice liable to any judicial or other proceedings but, in any court proceedings under AMLO, the Guidelines are admissible in evidence; and if any provision set out in the Guidelines appears to the court to be relevant to any question arising in the proceedings, AMLO states that the provision will be taken into account in determining that question.
-In considering whether a practice has contravened an applicable requirement under AMLO, or other AML/CFT-related legislation, the Institute will have regard to any provision in the Guidelines that is relevant to the requirement. - More generally, practices that pay insufficient attention to the AML/ CFT issues covered in these Guidelines could be at greater risk of becoming unwittingly associated with ML/ TF activities, with potentially serious consequences, such as criminal prosecution and loss of reputation.
-In order to mitigate and address the risks, whether legal, regulatory and reputational, of being found to be involved in facilitating, or turning a blind eye to, ML/TF, it is in the interests of practices to familiarise themselves with these Guidelines and to take on board the relevant FATFRs within their risk management programmes, including those FATFRs already implemented in legislation other than AMLO, such as the requirement to report suspicious transactions under DTROP and OSCO. - Use of the word "must" in these Guidelines indicates a mandatory requirement, which may be a statutory obligation, or requirement that directly flows from this, or is seen by the Institute as being necessary to implement the statutory obligation effectively.
-In contrast, use of the words "should", "would" and "may" in these Guidelines is not intended to indicate a mandatory requirement, but to provide guidance on possible means of compliance with statutory and regulatory requirements, and/or suggest good practice regarding compliance with the FAFTRs.
-Practices should consider their own particular circumstances when determining how to apply the detailed provisions of these Guidelines, and take into account the relevant legislation and mandatory requirements. - 600.1.10 For terms, abbreviations and definitions used in these Guidelines members may also refer to Appendix E.
+- It is recognised that, in contrast to certain FIs, practices are not licensed to hold client monies or process cash transactions, so ML/TF risks may be generally lower for practices than for FIs. - At the same time, members are bound by the Code of Ethics for Professional Accountants to conduct themselves with integrity and professionalism and to act in the public interest, not only the interests of their clients.
+Practices will, therefore, be expected by the community to have in place adequate CDD or "know your client" procedures and arrangements for maintaining documentation, to minimise any risk of involvement in ML/TF. - 600.1.6 Against the above background, these Guidelines are intended to: - Provide general guidance in relation to the AML/CFT requirements under AMLO and other relevant legislation. - Indicate good practice in relation to applying other relevant FATFRs. - Summarise relevant legislative provisions on AML/CFT. - Ensure compliance by members with prescribed requirements to prevent ML/TF activities. - It should be noted that, while these Guidelines require compliance by practices with certain provisions, they do not constitute legal advice and, in case of doubt, members should consider seeking their own legal advice. - A failure by practices to comply with a provision in these Guidelines does not by itself render the practices liable to any judicial or other proceedings but, in any court proceedings under AMLO, the Guidelines are admissible in evidence; and if any provision set out in the Guidelines appears to the court to be relevant to any question arising in the proceedings, AMLO states that the provision will be taken into account in determining that question.
+In considering whether practices have contravened an applicable requirement under AMLO, or other AML/CFT-related legislation, the AFRC will have regard to any provision in the Guidelines that is relevant to the requirement. - More generally, practices that pay insufficient attention to the AML/CFT issues covered in these Guidelines could be at greater risk of becoming unwittingly associated with ML/ TF activities, with potentially serious consequences, such as criminal prosecution and loss of reputation.
+In order to mitigate and address the risks, whether legal, regulatory and reputational, of being found to be involved in facilitating, or turning a blind eye to, ML/TF, it is in the interests of practices to familiarise themselves with these Guidelines and to take on board the relevant FATFRs within their risk management programmes, including those FATFRs already implemented in legislation other than AMLO, such as the requirement to report suspicious transactions under DTROP and OSCO. - Use of the word "must" in these Guidelines indicates a mandatory requirement, which is a statutory obligation, or requirement that directly flows from this, or is a measure seen by the Institute as being necessary to implement a statutory obligation, or related FATF requirement, effectively.
+In contrast, use of the words "should", "would" and "may" in these Guidelines is not intended to indicate a mandatory requirement, but to provide guidance on possible means of compliance with statutory and regulatory requirements, and/or suggest good practice regarding compliance with the FATFRs.
+Practices should consider their own particular circumstances when determining how to apply the detailed provisions of these Guidelines, and take into account the relevant legislation and mandatory requirements.

+600.1.11 The Glossary at Appendix E contains various terms, abbreviations and definitions used in these Guidelines.